rayhan0x01/rayhan0x01.github.io/_posts/2021-04-24-htb-cyberapocalypse-ctf-writeup.md

 tags: HTB,CyberApocalypseCTF21,web,forensics,misc
 ---

 We participated in the 5 days long Cyber Apocalypse CTF 21 hosted by HackTheBox and secured 94th place against 4740 teams comprised of 9900 players!
-I had final exams during this event but it's the first public CTF of HackTheBox! how could I resist?
+I had final exams during this event but it's the first public CTF of HackTheBox!
+How could I resist?

 ![](/img/2021_04_24_htb_cyberapocalypse_ctf_writeup/20210424083614.png)